Build an LLM from scratch in MAX

 With shape [batch, num_heads, seq_length, head_dim], computing attention for all heads simultaneously is just a matrix multiplication across the last two dimensions.
 The scaling factor 1 / sqrt(head_dim) prevents the dot products from growing too large as head dimension increases, which would push softmax into regions with very small gradients.

-The causal mask from Section 3 is added to the attention scores before softmax, masking out future positions.
+The causal mask from Causal masking is added to the attention scores before softmax, masking out future positions.

 The layer names c_attn (combined Q/K/V projection) and c_proj (output projection) match Hugging Face’s GPT-2 implementation for weight loading.